oyadier/LuduScoreKeeper/README.md

-# LuduScoreKeeper is a ludu-like app that involve two player.
-They both the die one after the other and they accumulate points base on the
-random number generated.
+# LuduScoreKeeper is a ludu-like app that involve two players.
+They both toss the dices one after the other and they accumulate points base on the random number generated.
+A user press on Add Point button to add the mark played.
+Any user who reaches the target number quickly wins!!!!!